panzerdp/dmitripavlutin.com/content/posts/037-react-memo/index.md

 To improve user interface performance, React offers a higher-order component `React.memo()`.
 By memoizing the rendered output, React skips unnecessary re-rendering.

-This post helps you distinguish the situations when `React.memo()` improves the performance, and, not less important, understand when its usage is useless.
+This post describes the situations when `React.memo()` improves the performance, and, not less important, warns when its usage is useless.

 Plus I'll describe some useful memoization tips you should be aware of.

 ## 1. React.memo()

-When deciding to update DOM, React first renders your component, then compares the result with the previous render.
-If the render results are different, React decides to update the DOM.
+When deciding to update DOM, React first renders your component, then compares the result with the previous render result.
+If the render results are different, React updates the DOM.

 Current vs previous render results comparison is fast.
 But you can *speed up* the process under some circumstances.

 When a component is wrapped in `React.memo()`, React renders the component and memoizes the result.
-Before the next render, if the props are the same, React reuses the memoized content.
+Before the next render, if the new props are the same, React reuses the memoized result *skipping the next render*.

-Let's look at a React memo example.
+Let's see the memoization in action.
 The functional component `Movie` is wrapped in `React.memo()`:

 ```jsx
 export function Movie({ title, releaseDate }) {